GIFTED ASSESSMENT

 Connect

-This is not just scores on a page.
-In a thoughtful post-assessment conference, we connect the dots between what we saw in testing and what you experience at home and school.
-This is a conversation, not a presentation.
+In a thoughtful post-assessment meeting, we connect what emerges during testing with what you see at home and school.
+The goal is shared understanding through conversation, not a one-way presentation.

 Support